 High Camp Teardrop trailer.
 Courtesy High Camp

 Ready to give it a whirl?
 Here’s the lowdown on renting or buying a travel trailer or camper van in the Puget Sound area.

 - PacWesty on Bainbridge Island rents Volkswagen Vanagon campers outfitted with everything from stoves to beach chairs and sleeping bags.

-- Contemporary: Poulsbo RV (also in Kent, Fife, Auburn and Everett) stocks a huge selection of new and used mass-market travel trailers and RVs.
-The contemporary RV style is less outdoorsy and more tiny motel room, with carpeting, traditional cabinetry and mounted television, but they can sleep several people if you have a large family.
+- Contemporary: Poulsbo RV (also in Sumner, Kent, Fife, Everett and Mount Vernon) stocks a huge selection of new and used mass-market travel trailers and RVs.
+The contemporary RV style is less outdoorsy and more "tiny motel room," with carpeting, traditional cabinetry and mounted television, but they can sleep several people if you have a large family.
 Poulsbo RV also stocks pop-up tent trailers.

-Editor’s note: This article was originally published in 2018, and updated in 2020.
+Editor’s note: This article was originally published a few years ago, and updated most recently in 2023.